How to Crochet a Tote Bag: Free & Easy

-Are you looking for a crocheted tote bag to replace plastic bags?
+Are you looking for a crochet tote bag to replace plastic bags?
 (Who isn’t?) or just wanting to learn how to crochet a tote?
 If so, you’ll love this free crochet bag pattern.

-I am so excited for you to try this simple and eco-friendly crochet bag pattern.
-Happy Crocheting!
+I am so excited for you to try this simple AND eco-friendly crochet bag pattern.

 Tote bags are always fun to make, and our family always seems to get a ton of use from them.
 If you are looking for even more crochet tote bags to make, I also designed the Milo tote, which is also a great one to take to the shore too!